dA505819/dA505819.github.io/README.md

 ````
 ## Feedback

-Hope you also give a nice feedback.
+Hope you provide with a nice feedback.

 Your feedback will be highly valued.